patchzyy/Pulsar/README.md

+# Retro Rewind

+Retro Rewind is a custom track distribution created by ZPL.
+It features every retro track from Super Mario Kart to Mario Kart 7, as well as some Mario Kart 8, Mario Kart Tour and Mario Kart Arcade GP tracks.
+The distribution also features its own Homebrew application, auto updater and custom online server.
+As of v6.0, the distribution uses Pulsar as its engine.

+## Licensing

+The majority of the source code here is licensed under the MIT License.

+However, **certain features are licensed under the AGPLv3** (GNU Affero General Public License v3).
+If you plan to use these features, the following conditions apply:

+- You are allowed to use, distribute, modify, and use the features privately, but must comply with these requirements:
+    - Disclose the source code of your project
+    - Include the license and display a copyright notice
+    - ~~Apply the same license to your project~~
+        - We **will not enforce a specific license for your project**.
+You are free to choose any license, as long as all other requirements are met.
+    - Specify the changes made to the original feature

+Beware that **Network use is distribution**, it means that Users who interact with the licensed material via network are given the right to receive a copy of the source code.

+The following features are licensed under AGPLv3:

+- Room kick page and feature implementation
+- Player count calculation, display and feature implementation

 # Pulsar

 Pulsar is a Mario Kart Wii Kamek-Based engine to create CT distributions.
 It comes with its own [software](../main/PulsarPackCreator/Executable) to aid in building custom distributions, and multiple quality of life features: